 Hundreds of years ago, 'to quack' was 'to shout' while presenting quackery cures to an audience.
 A 1650 quack cure for madness was to cut a surgical hole in the head of a patient to remove the imaginary "stone of folly" from someone who may be fearful, gullible, abnormal, mad, or easy-to-deceive with false hopes of magic cures.

 Unfortunately, ideological confusion and propaganda lead to medical quackery and quack medicine that has a basis in evidence-based pseudo-scientific speculation, wrong medical science, fraudulent medical practice, and is the promotion of false medical treatments and cures for disease and health-related conditions causes for profit.

 Quackery Creates Bad Relationships with Food, Diet, and Supplements

 Quack doctors, medical scientists, and academic schools speculate as to why food is bad, such as salt, butter, and red meat, by linking food with disease instead of health.
 Quacks often do not understand that the nutrients in food are responsible for their benefit to health and will promote misconceptions that certain foods, such as superfoods, can even treat health problems.

-Quacks often speculate that certain foods are dangerous because they contain too much of a vitamin, particular trace mineral, saturated fat or unique constituent, which is why it is essential that people eat complete balanced meals as part of a diet.
-Limiting food groups is unhealthy; for example, someone eats only peanut butter for lunch, or restricts and excludes carbohydrates from their diet, or consumes only supplements without meals.
+Quacks often speculate with evidence-based pseudo-science that certain foods and/or supplements are harmful and dangerous because they contain a singular or small grouping of vitamins, particular trace minerals, saturated fats, or unique constituents.
+Although it is essential that people eat complete balanced meals as part of a diet, limiting food groups and supplementation is unhealthy; for example, someone eats only peanut butter for lunch, or restricts and excludes carbohydrates from their diet, or consumes only supplements without meals.